open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 For variables which accept a known value out of a set, i.e., an enum value, SDK implementations MAY support additional values not listed here.
 For variables accepting an enum value, if the user provides a value the SDK does not recognize, the SDK MUST generate a warning and gracefully ignore the setting.
-`"none"` MAY be used as value that repesents an "empty" selection.
+`"none"` SHOULD be used as the value that repesents an "empty" selection.

 ### Duration